 Cookbook Printing: Binding Options

-For most cookbooks, you’ll want to look for premium/highest quality ink and paper.
-Even if you’re publishing a black & white cookbook, you may still want the premium ink to ensure your recipe ingredients and instructions ‘pop’ on the page.
+For most cookbooks, you’ll want to look for premium/highest-quality ink and paper.
+Even if you publish a black & white cookbook, you may still want the premium ink to ensure your recipe ingredients and instructions ‘pop’ on the page.

 - Paperback Cookbooks – Your cookbook will, outwardly, look a lot like a novel or nonfiction book.
 This is great for saving costs, but might be problematic when it comes to using the cookbook; paperback books don’t lay flat when opened.

-well. - Coil Bound Cookbooks* – Spiral bound cookbook printing involves threading a plastic spiral through the spine, allowing your cookbook to open flat.
-Coil bound cookbooks are the most functional design for people who will regularly use the cookbook.
+- Coil Bound Cookbooks – Spiral bound cookbook printing involves threading a plastic spiral through the spine, allowing your cookbook to open flat.
+Coil Bound cookbooks are the most functional design for people who will regularly use the cookbook.

 If you’re having a hard time deciding how to have your cookbook bound, remember that print-on-demand makes it easy to offer a variety of versions.
-If you want a super-high-quality version with rich color and hardcover binding, you can do that right alongside a lower-priced coil bound version.
+If you want a super-high-quality version with rich color and hardcover binding, you can do that right alongside a lower-priced coil-bound black & white version.

 Using Lulu’s Cookbook Template